Continual Improvement through Investment, Training, and Creative Ideas

 Situation: The cities of Dublin, San Ramon, Livermore and Pleasanton, as well as DSRSD and Zone 7 Water Agency, have intertwined responsibilities for water, sewer, and stormwater management in the Tri-Valley.
 It requires cooperation, and the six agencies have a long history of working together.

-Solution: In 2014, they took teamwork to a new level by adopting a reciprocal services agreement that creates an efficient process for collaboration on specific projects.
+Solution: To take teamwork to a new level, the agencies adopted a reciprocal services agreement that creates an efficient process for collaboration on specific projects.
 Using the agreement and coordinating in other ways saved time or money or both on these recent projects.

 Two Pipes, One Trench